FriendsOfApi/boilerplate/README.md

 ### Request builder

-The request builder will build request with multipart streams when necessary.
+The request builder creates a PSR-7 request with a multipart stream when necessary If the API does not require multipart streams you should remove the `RequestBuilder` and replace it with a `RequestFactory`.

 ## License